EnsoBuild/sdk-ts/docs/WalletApi.md

 let chainId: number; //Chain ID of the network to execute the transaction on (optional) (default to 1) let routingStrategy: 'ensowallet' | 'router' | 'delegate' | 'router-legacy' | 'delegate-legacy'; //Routing strategy to use (optional) (default to undefined)

-const { status, data } = await apiInstance.walletControllerCreateApproveTransaction(
+const { status, data } = await apiInstance.createApproveTransaction(
     fromAddress,
     tokenAddress,
     amount,